 convenor, The Academy; author, Being Cultured: in defence of discrimination

-Angus Kennedy is convenor of the IoI’s educational initiative The Academy, which he established in 2011 as a modest attempt to demonstrate – over four days of reading and discussion – what university should be like and so rarely is.
+Angus Kennedy is convenor of the AoI’s educational initiative The Academy, which he established in 2011 as a modest attempt to demonstrate – over a weekend of reading and discussion – what university should be like and so rarely is.
 He is interested in and writes on the philosophy of freedom and is the author of Being Cultured: in defence of discrimination.

-Angus has MAs in Classics from Christ Church, Oxford, in Linguistics from Birkbeck College London, as well as an MPhil in Artificial Intelligence from Dundee University.
-He works in information technology management consultancy and is currently co-editing (with James Panton) a collection of essays from this year’s Academy provisionally titled The Rise and Decline of the Self: a critique of contemporary forms of alienation.
-He is also working on a new book Borders: the foundation of freedom and security (forthcoming, Imprint Academic, 2018).
+Angus has MAs in classics from Christ Church, Oxford, in linguistics from Birkbeck College London, as well as an MPhil in artificial intelligence from Dundee University.
+He works in information technology, and is currently co-editing (with James Panton) a collection of essays from last year’s Academy provisionally titled From Self to Selfie: a critique of contemporary forms of alienation (forthcoming, Palgrave Macmillan, 2019).
+He is also working on a new book Borders: the foundation of freedom and security (forthcoming, Imprint Academic, 2019).

 National identity and belonging: what does it mean to be a citizen?